 “For fast-acting relief, try slowing down.” -Lily Tomlin

-Over the last few weeks, Diane and I have been running ourselves ragged – not exactly walking the talk, if you know what I mean.
+When that happens to Diane and I, we know we’re not exactly walking the talk, if you know what I mean.
 Sometimes circumstances take control of our calendar, and we choose to roll with it… for a while.
-The catch is to be conscious that we are making that choice and to rein things in before they get out of control.
+The catch is to be conscious when we are making that choice, and to rein things in before family life gets out of control.

-Yes, the last few weeks have been crazy.
+Yes, the last few months have been crazy.
 But this break is giving me a chance to recalibrate and start fresh.
 I’ll re-enter the world a touch more slowly and take my time when work and school resume.
-And when things get busy again and my unicycle is in danger of tipping, I’ll reevaluate, rein in my calendar, and take it more slowly.
+And when things get busy again — and my unicycle is in danger of tipping — I’ll reevaluate, rein in my calendar, and take it more slowly.
 A week off may not be possible, but there are other ways to get back on track.

 ADHD Parent Video